apache/druid/docs/data-management/automatic-compaction.md

 }
 ```

-## Concurrent compaction
+## Concurrent append and replace

 :::info
-Concurrent compaction is an [experimental feature](../development/experimental.md) and is not currently available for SQL-based ingestion.
+Concurrent append and replace is an [experimental feature](../development/experimental.md) and is not currently available for SQL-based ingestion.
 :::

-If you enable automatic compaction, you can also use concurrent compaction for streaming and legacy JSON-based batch ingestion.
-Concurrent compaction compacts the data as you ingest it.
+If you enable automatic compaction, you can also use concurrent append and replace to compact data as you ingest it for streaming and legacy JSON-based batch ingestion.

-Setting up concurrent compaction is a two-step process.
+Setting up concurrent append and replace is a two-step process.
 The first is to update your datasource and the second is to update your ingestion job.

-Using concurrent compaction in the following scenarios can be beneficial:
+Using concurrent append and replace in the following scenarios can be beneficial:

 - If the job with an `APPEND` task and the job with a `REPLACE` task have the same segment granularity.
 For example, when a datasource and its streaming ingestion job have the same granularity.
 - If the job with an `APPEND` task  has a finer segment granularity than the replacing job.

-We do not recommend using concurrent compaction when the job with an `APPEND` task has a coarser granularity than the job with a `REPLACE` task.
+We do not recommend using concurrent append and replace when the job with an `APPEND` task has a coarser granularity than the job with a `REPLACE` task.
 For example, if the `APPEND` job has a yearly granularity and the `REPLACE` job has a monthly granularity.
 The job that finishes second will fail.

-### Configure concurrent compaction
+### Configure concurrent append and replace

 ##### Update the compaction settings with the API

- First, prepare your datasource for concurrent compaction by setting its task lock type to `REPLACE`.
+ First, prepare your datasource for concurrent append and replace by setting its task lock type to `REPLACE`.
 Add the `taskContext` like you would any other auto-compaction setting through the API:

 ```shell